Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: decay in the trapped and near-horizon region

 Fix $\mathcal R_{+}^{\mathrm{lin}}\in\mathfrak R_{+}^{(m)}(\varepsilon_{\mathrm{sc}})$ and let $(F^{\mathrm{lin}},\varphi^{\mathrm{lin}})$ be the corresponding linear solution.
 Choose a Lorenz-gauge potential $A^{\mathrm{lin}}$ for the free Maxwell field $F^{\mathrm{lin}}$, so that

 We seek a nonlinear Lorenz-gauge solution $(A,\phi)$ of the form

 where $(a,u)$ has \emph{zero forward asymptotic data} (vanishing radiation fields on $\mathcal I^{+}\cup\mathcal H^{+}$ and vanishing $i^{+}$ channel in the massive case), and where we impose the Lorenz condition $\nabla^\mu a_\mu=0$.
-Subtracting the linear comparison system from the Maxwell--Higgs system in Lorenz gauge, we find that the correction $(G,u)$ solves
+Subtracting the linear comparison system from the Maxwell-Higgs system in Lorenz gauge, we find that the correction $(G,u)$ solves

 and

 where $J_\beta[\phi;A]:=-i\bigl(D_\beta\phi\,\bar\phi-\phi\,\overline{D_\beta\phi}\bigr)$ with $D_\mu=\nabla_\mu-iA_\mu$, and $\mathcal N_\phi$ is the nonlinear forcing in \eqref{eq:phi-as-kg}.
 We solve the nonlinear final-state problem by a Picard iteration in the Banach space $X^{\ell}$ from Definition~\ref{def:waveop-space}.
 For $\rho>0$ to be chosen, consider the closed ball $B_\rho\subset X^{\ell}$.